group Small Group Activity

 Fourier Transform of a Plane Wave

-Fourier Transforms and Wave Packets
+• Found in: Periodic Systems course(s) Found in: Fourier Transforms and Wave Packets sequence(s)

-Central Forces 2023 (3 years) Using either this Geogebra applet or this Mathematica notebook, explore the wave functions on a ring.
+Using either this Geogebra applet or this Mathematica notebook, explore the wave functions on a ring.
 (Note: The Geogebra applet may be a little easier to use and understand and is accessible if you don't have access to Mathematica, but it is more limited in the wave functions that you can represent.
 Also, the animation is pretty jumpy in some browsers, especially Firefox.
 Imagine that the motion is smooth.)

 1. Look at graphs of the following states \begin{align} \Phi_1(\phi)&=\frac{1}{\sqrt{2}}(\left|{2}\right\rangle +\left|{-2}\right\rangle )\\ \Phi_2(\phi)&=\frac{1}{\sqrt{2}}(\left|{2}\right\rangle -\left|{-2}\right\rangle )\\ \Phi_3(\phi)&=\frac{1}{\sqrt{2}}(\left|{2}\right\rangle +i\left|{-2}\right\rangle ) \end{align} Write a short description of how these states differ from each other.